Get It!

 List Sorting: The attributes are added to the grid in the same order as they appear in the list.
 So if you want to add them in the reverse order, simply sort them in reverse by clicking the column header.

 Search Box: To filter the attributes in the list, type some keywords in this box.
-For example, if you want to see only the hue attributes, simply type hue in the box.
+For example: If you want to see only the hue attributes, simply type hue in the box.
 If you want to see all hue attributes part of a specific group, type both words one after another like this: hue group1.

 Paste Array Mode: The little grid button at the left is to enable the array mode.
 You enter your array width and Lightjams will put the selected attributes on the grid by adding "line break" when reaching the specified width.

-Fastly adding DMX attributes
+Quickly adding DMX attributes

 Paste Attributes